 Finally, there are far fewer motorcycle accidents than car accidents because there are fewer motorcycles than cars and because most motorcyclists do not ride in the winter.

 In summary, while motorcycle accidents often cause more serious injuries, they are not always more expensive; there would probably be no medical billing fraud, and there are far fewer motorcycle accidents.

-There are differences of opinion among motorcyclists as to whether no-fault should be required for motorcycles.
-Many motorcyclists including ABATE are against no-fault for motorcycles because of fear that the increased cost of the insurance premium could prevent some motorcyclists from affording motorcycle insurance.
+There are differences of opinion among motorcyclists as to whether No-Fault should be required for motorcycles.
+Some motorcyclists, including the ABATE in New York, are against No-Fault for motorcycles because of fear that the increased cost of the insurance premium could prevent some motorcyclists from affording motorcycle insurance.

-Motorcyclists who have been injured and a motorcycle accident and who do not have health insurance always argue that no-fault should be required for motorcycles.
+Motorcyclists who have been injured in a motorcycle accident and who do not have health insurance always argue that No-Fault should be required for motorcycles.

 —Frank Sundancer Perugi

 Please take a look at some of our: